telespazio-tim/pytorch-CycleGAN-and-pix2pix/README.md

 ## GenCP
-he scope of this project is to develop a proof of concept prototype prototype aiming to provide Generated Control Point (GenCP) image chips which are computed with generative AI techniques.
+The scope of this project is to develop a proof of concept prototype prototype aiming to provide Generated Control Point (GenCP) image chips which are computed with generative AI techniques.
 The Ground Control Points (GCP) are involved in geometric Calibration / Validation activities of remote sensing images and are reference measurements.

 The following picture illustrates the GenCP concept: image translation from map to synthetic satellite image